libremusicchallenge/lmc-soundtrack/README.md

 Sources of the Libre Music Challenge introductory theme.
-The result can be found under the [export folder of the Ardour session](ardour-session /export).
+The result can be found under the [export folder](lmc-introductory-theme/export).

 The command to produce the speech is